Houttuynia cordata: Cultivation

 Houttuynia cordata grows in moist to wet soil or slightly submerged in water, as long as it is exposed partially or fully to the sun.
 It can become invasive in gardens and difficult to eradicate as its roots run deep and actively spread.
-It propagates by division.
+It can be propagated by division.

 It is usually found in one of its cultivated forms in temperate gardens.
 The 'Chameleon' variety (synonymous with H.cordata 'Court Jester', 'Tricolour', and 'Variegata') is slightly less vigorous than the parent species, with stubbier leaves mottled in both yellow and red.
 Another common variety, 'Flore Pleno', has masses of white bracts and retains the vigor of the parent species.

 Houttuynia cordata has been naturalized in North America.